twbs/bootstrap/docs/components/forms.md

 ## Static controls

 When you need to place plain text next to a form label within a form, use the `.form-control-static` class on an element of your choice.
-Using an element like `<p>` with a default margin?
-Be sure to use a margin override (as shown below).

 {% example html %}
 <form>
   <div class="form-group row">
     <label class="col-sm-2 col-form-label">Email</label>
     <div class="col-sm-10">
-      <p class="form-control-static mb-0">email@example.com</p>
+      <p class="form-control-static">email@example.com</p>
     </div>
   </div>
   <div class="form-group row">